 Doctors Nova Scotia believes it will be important to restrict cannabis use in public places and restrict its availability, similar to the approach taken with tobacco, yet not to the degree that it triggers underground sales.

 Recommendation #1: Cannabis should be distributed and sold through government monopolies where the primary objective is protecting public health and safety, not revenue generation.
 This distinction should be recognized in legislation.

 Recommendation #2: Establish and invest in the necessary infrastructure to appropriately administer a government monopoly system and enforce restrictions.

 Recommendation #3: Establish a pricing and taxation structure designed to curb demand for cannabis.
-Initially pricing should maximize purchase from the legal market, but over time pricing should be adjusted.
-Basing price on Delta-9-tetrahdrocannibonal (THC) concentration and/or set maximum THC concentrations.
-Finally, develop a taxation system that supports prevention strategies and prohibit discount pricing, happy hour pricing, bulk purchasing, coupons, and giveaways
+Initially, pricing should maximize purchase from the legal market, but over time pricing should be adjusted.
+Base price on Delta-9-tetrahdrocannibonal (THC) concentration and/or set maximum THC concentrations.
+Finally, develop a taxation system that supports prevention strategies, and prohibit discount pricing, happy hour pricing, bulk purchasing, coupons and giveaways.

 Recommendation #5: Implement a comprehensive public education and awareness program aimed at promoting responsible use and preventing cannabis-related morbidity and mortality, such as harms to children and youth exposed to or using cannabis, and cannabis-impaired driving.